paulross/pprune-calc/A340-SBKP/README.md

 ## Table of Events

 These events are calculated by using the ground speed data corrected by transits by +5 knots (the formulae given above).
-The distance tolerance is ±25m.
+The distance tolerance is ±25m for the duration of the video.

 <center>